How to Start Trading in 2026: A Practical Beginner's Guide

 Crypto — Bitcoin, Ethereum, and thousands of other digital currencies.
 Open 24/7, highly volatile, and you can start with very small amounts.
 Popular with beginners because there's no minimum account requirement.

 Indices & ETFs — Instruments that track a basket of stocks, like the S&P 500 (SPY) or Nasdaq (QQQ).
-Great for beginners because they're less volatile than individual stocks while still offering real trading opportunities.
+Less volatile than individual stocks, which makes them forgiving for beginners.

 Commodities — Gold, oil, natural gas, agricultural products.
-Often used as a diversification tool, and some (like gold) are popular with chart-focused traders.
+Some (like gold) are popular with chart-focused traders.

 Candlestick Charts